Chesapeake College: Maryland Association of Community Colleges (MACC)

 Maryland's 16 community colleges provide early college access programs for high school students, giving them the opportunity to accelerate their pursuit of a college degree or certificate.

-According to the Maryland Association of Community Colleges (MACC) 2013 Databook, for the Fall semester of 2012 Chesapeake College had a total of 1,075 credited transfer students, 552 were enrolled full-time and 523 were enrolled part-time.
-For the fiscal year 2012, Chesapeake College awarded a total of 272 degrees, of which 139 were transfer degrees, and 133 were career degrees.
-For the fiscal year of 2012, Chesapeake College made up 23% of career degrees awarded in Maryland community colleges.
+According to the Maryland Association of Community Colleges (MACC) 2022 Databook, for the Fall semester of 2021 Chesapeake College had a total of 1,738 credit students, 413 were enrolled full-time and 1,325 were enrolled part-time.
+For the fiscal year 2021, Chesapeake College awarded a total of 246 degrees, of which 135 were transfer degrees, and 111 were career degrees.
+For the fiscal year of 2021, Chesapeake College made a 7% increase over the previous year in career degrees awarded.